You are eligible for the program if you meet ALL of the following criteria:

 Each company sets their own hourly rate when hiring interns.
 A company representative will review that information with you when you are accepted into the program.

-Emma Bowen Fellows are eligible to receive a need-based scholarship once accepted into the program.
+Emma Bowen Fellows are also eligible to receive a need-based scholarship through the Foundation, once accepted into the program.
 Scholarships are not guaranteed.